 If you have services running in the AWS, you’ll eventually need block storage to store data.
 Services like Amazon EBS (Elastic Block Storage) provide block storage to be used in your EC2 instances, Amazon EKS (Elastic Kubernetes Services), and others.
 While providing an easy to use, and fast option, there are several limitations you’ll eventually run into.

-Amazon EBS: The Limitations
+Amazon EBS: the Limitations

 When building out a new system, quick iterations are generally key.
 That includes fast turnovers to test ideas, or validate approaches.
 Using out of the box services, like Amazon EBS helps with these requirements.
 Cloud providers like AWS offer these services to get customers started quickly.